 Our Music curriculum is designed to help students develop an understanding and appreciation of music, as well as acquire the practical skills needed, to cultivate a life-long source of enjoyment and personal satisfaction.
 Students learn music composition basics through various games, folk dances and rhythmic activities.

-The art of "walking in another's shoes" is a cornerstone of Whitby's Middle Elementary Theater Program.
+The art of "walking in another's shoes" is a cornerstone of Whitby's Grades 3 and 4 Theater Program.
 It transports students, builds their self-confidence, tears down inhibitions, channels experience into communication and enhances articulation.

 By analyzing character histories, relationships and objectives, students begin to identify and establish different perspectives on both historical and current issues.
 Through text analysis, students begin to uncover the role of fairness and justice in different global contexts.
 And through improvisation, students work together to find solutions to problems.